 February is the month of love and kindness.
 While some people thoroughly enjoy the multitude of candy hearts, red roses and pink teddy bears, others would rather skip right through to March.
 But February is much more than Valentine’s Day – it’s the month of kindness!
-Take advantage of this time to show compassion and support to colleagues at work.
+Take advantage of this time to show compassion and share kindness with colleagues at work.
 We all need a little extra appreciation these days.

 We admire the work that the Random Acts of Kindness Foundation has been doing for years.
 February 17th is Random Acts of Kindness day and this year’s theme is Explore the Good which is the perfect mindset for 2021.
 They have a plethora of ideas, tips, inspiring quotes, materials like posters and calendars and even dedicated workplace materials.
 Check it out!
 Consider becoming a RAKtivist® (short for ‘Random Acts of Kindness activist).

 It’s been proven that one random act of kindness a day can reduce stress, anxiety and depression.
 Acts of kindness also release hormones that make you calmer, healthier and overall happier.

 “When you are kind to others, it not only changes you, it changes the world.”